cassiobolba/Data-Engineering/Fundamentals of Data Engineering/3-Data Architecture.md

 #### 3.2.8 Principle 8: Prioritize Security
 * Every DE help on security build and maintenance
-* Use zero-trsut approach or shared resp. security model
+* Use zero-trust approach or shared resp. security model

 #### 3.2.9 Principle 9: Embrace FinOps
 * manage costs can be tricky on cloud environment